jsa-aerial/saite/README.md

   * Each tab can have arbitrary number of _independent_ visulaizations
   * Tab layout is configurable - row/col and number of elements/(row/col)
   * Tabs can have names that make sense to you
-* Initial tab for converting VGL to Clj and VGL to VG and rendered as Clj
+* Initial tab for converting VGL to Clj and VGL to VG to Clj
+  * CodeMirror enabled editors for each panel
+  * Clj panel can render the spec in a modal panel popup
+  * Clj can also make use of templates in conversion and renderings
   * useful for creating starting point specs that you turn into templates
   * useful for merging VGL with VG only capabilities
   * Visualization templates have a default tab, with name "Expl"